Micro-Novelty/Custom-Geometric-Learning-For-ML-/README.md

 This Branch Contained Explanation regarding CronicalSpark AI, Also I Have Provided A TestBed for Cronical Spark itself that anyone can use and see the Performance of CronicalSpark
 Note = You can immediately execute the  "domain test" code of CronicalSpark without any modification, the results will show a matplot of graphics that correlates to CronicalSpark abilities.

 Hope you understand the math and its Functions.
-Have Fun Checking and testing, and Feel Free to suggest improvements and Forks! :)
+Have Fun Checking and testing, and Feel Free to suggest improvements and Forks!
+If you want further Information regarding an Empirical results, i've already provided some explanation and results plots that you can immediately see and conclude in discussions. :)
 Creator = Anonimity X.11 / Indonesia

 # CronicalSpark AI: